-The Staff Assistant I position will be funded by the Water and Sewer Fund in the Administration Division.
-This position will focus on the administrative needs of the Utility branch staff to insure a more unified and streamlined divisions in addition to handling the administrative duties currently being performed by the Utility Divisions Director and Utility Engineer.
+The Utility Support Specialist position will be funded by the Water and Sewer Fund in the Administration Division.
+This position will focus on the administrative needs of the Utility branch staff to insure a more unified and streamlined division in addition to handling the administrative duties currently being performed by the Utility Divisions Director and Utility Engineer.